sburtenshaw/open-ai-playground/README.md

 ## Base concept finished - 13th July 12:19

-Completing the base concept took longer than expected.
-Due to my inexperience with this tech stack, my learning curve during the start of the project was higher than usual and it took me a little while to get up and running properly.
-At this point, I made a decision to focus more time on the project and produce something of a higher quality, instead of just rushing to see what I can do in a short amount of time.
-I'm happy I made this decision because I now have a great foundation to build more on top of.

 The main important feature that is missing from the project at this stage is unit / component tests.
-Given the project was already taking much longer than planned, I decided not to focus on testing.
+I decided not to focus on testing at this stage because for me this simply an introduction to `next.js` and the `t3` stack and I'm comfortable with my automated testing experience.
 In a production project I would not be making the same decision.

 Next I will focus on adding custom features to the project, some ideas are: